Bakribrahim208/NagwaTask/README.md

  Ref
   -----------
-  when i search to how download file i found can make it with retrofit Stream or andoid downoad manager  but i found solution from   [Jake Wharton](https://github.com/JakeWharton) that can download file with Okhttp only with progress and that link of [File](https://github.com/square/okhttp/blob/209c6c5589d7b0a0f10b4ce78ac6be0740a5cea8/samples/guide/src/main/java/okhttp3/recipes/Progress.java#L102)
+  When i search to how download file i found can make it with retrofit Stream or andoid downoad manager  but i found solution from   [Jake Wharton](https://github.com/JakeWharton) that can download file with Okhttp only with progress and that link of [File](https://github.com/square/okhttp/blob/209c6c5589d7b0a0f10b4ce78ac6be0740a5cea8/samples/guide/src/main/java/okhttp3/recipes/Progress.java#L102)